heyMP/scratchpad/README.md

 Options:
   --headless [boolean]  specify running the browser in headless mode.
   --devtools [boolean]  open browser devtools automatically.
+  --ts-write [boolean]  write the js output of the target ts file.
   --url [string]        specify a specific url to execute the code
                         in.
   -V, --version         output the version number